jtkovacs/jtkovacs.github.io/refs/tocs/programming_TOC.md

 Address:

-- Need for technology
+- Need for technology (categorical; criteria)
 - How it works
 - Why it would be useful
 - Drawbacks

 Questions:

-- dependencies?
+- Maintenance?
-- maintenance?
+- Dependencies?
-- maintenance of dependencies?
+    - ... maintenance of dependencies?
-- open source
+- Open source?
-- support
+- Support?

 Research strategies:

-- check StackOverflow questions for activity
+- Check StackOverflow questions for activity and types of questions people are struggling with (basic functionality?)
-- check GitHub repositories
+- Check GitHub repositories
-    - no bugs (issues) means no users
+    - Check number of bugs (issues): none means no users, many means poor code
+    - Check nature of bugs--related to core functionality or edge cases?
-    - no closed issues means no support
+    - Check response to issues; no closed issues means no support